datastax/cpp-driver/topics/installation/README.md

 #### To Install

-First, you will need to download and install [Kerberos for Windows].
+First, you will need to download and install [Kerberos] for Windows.

 Unzip the packages (from http://downloads.datastax.com) and add the include and library directories to your project's `Additional Include Directories` and